LouisCAD/Splitties/modules/coroutines/README.md

 Supported platforms: **Linux** (x64), **MingW (x64)**, **macOS** (x64), **iOS** (arm32, arm64 & x64), **JS**, **JVM** (including Android).

+## Setup

+If you want to use this dependency without using one of the [fun packs](../../README.md#download), you can use `Splitties.coroutines`, provided you have [refreshVersions](https://github.com/jmfayard/refreshVersions) added to the project.

+For reference, the maven coordinates of this module are `com.louiscad.splitties:splitties-coroutines`.

 ## Offering a value to a `SendChannel` (including inside `callbackFlow`) safely

 Calling the `offer` function in `SendChannel` as it can crash your program if the channel is closed,